akb825/ModularShaderLanguage/doc/Language.md

 ## Input/output limitations

-When structs are used for inputs and outputs, that struct may only be used for a single output/input pair.
-During linking the location information is embedded in the struct itself, which can only be used once.
-Additionally, you may not have nested structs (i.e. a struct member variable) for an input or output.

 When linking, inputs and outputs are matched based on their undecorated names.
 In other words, it will look for members of any interface blocks as well as member variables.
 As a result, if multiple interface blocks are used, they may not share member names.

 ## Fragment Inputs